 Important news and information is posted on the Current Students webpages and in MyWestern.(opens in a new window) Check these frequently so you can get important information when you need it about, your study requirements and the University.

 4 - Satisfy your study requirements

-Study requirements are all the things you need to do to successfully enrol, complete your units and complete your course.
+Study requirements are all the things you need to do to successfully enrol, complete your subjects and complete your program.

 If you're a new student, you need to complete the enrolment steps, which include accepting your offer, enrolling in MyStudentRecords (MySR), getting your student ID card, registering in tutorials, working out your timetable and getting prepared to start uni.